ProlificsPanther/PantherWebDebugger/README.md

 ### Installing and configuring Panther/Web Debugger Win32

 #### Prerequisite
      A Panther Web application 5.52 or later, Eclipse and Apache.
 The Panther Web Debugger can be installed on your  Panther development environment.
+The Panther Debugger Servlet must be on the same machine as the  Panther Web Server (JServer).

 #### Eclipse & Apache Tomcat
    i.
-Install a later version of Eclipse- 32bit
+Install a later version of Eclipse- 32bit ii.

-  ii.
 Please setup Apache Tomcat as a Test Server in Eclipse UI.
 [Click Here](https://github.com/ProlificsPanther/PantherWebDebugger/releases/tag/v1.0)
     iii.
 In the smvars file set SMJAVALIBRARY to the location of the jvm.dll.

 #### Add Jar Files to CLASSPATH in the Panther Web/ini file
    i.	  prowebdbg.jar
    ii.  tyrus-standalone-client-1.13.1.jar
    iii. websocket-api.jar
    iv.	javax.json-api-1.0.jar
     v.	javax.json-1.0.4.jar
    vi.	pro5.jar.
 See use the exact version from $SMBASE/config

 ####  Update Panther/Web ini file
    1. WebSocketClass= com.prolifics.websocket.DebugMessenger
    2. NumServers=1